-Can Cannabis Help Make Organ Transplant Less Risky By Working the Immune System?
+Can Doctors Make Organ Transplants Less Risky By Working With The Immune System?

 Transplant rejection is a devastating and life threatening scenario, but cannabis has all of the medicinal properties to coax the body into accepting its new organ.

 Recent years have seen the increased use of cannabinoids as anti-inflammatory medicine due to their efficacy in treating many immune-mediated diseases, including multiple sclerosis, autoimmune hepatitis, and rheumatoid arthritis.
 This is exciting because, not only can such properties be exploited for inflammatory disease, but also for conditions where autoimmunity modulation plays a role, such as organ transplant.

 The Immune System is the Enemy of Transplants

 The immune system is one of the most important physiological tools of an organism.
 It offers protection against foreign substances, called antigens, so that we don’t fall ill every time we come in contact with something that’s new to us.
 On the other side, the immune system can be one’s biggest enemy, especially when the individual is a transplant patient.